Lesbian bar: United States

-According to a June 2021 article on PBS NewsHour, there were more than 200 lesbian bars across the United States in the late 1980s and that number has dropped to 21 due to the response to the COVID-19 pandemic, the availability of dating apps, gentrification, and assimilation of queer people.
+As reported by PBS News Hour, there were more than 200 lesbian bars across the United States in the late 1980s.
+By 2021, the total had dropped to 21 bars due to the COVID-19 pandemic, the availability of dating apps, gentrification, and assimilation of queer people.
+According to the Lesbian Bar Project, the number of bars had increased to 36 across the United States as of 2025.